- COVID-19 Updates

-Small Business Administration Economic Injury Disaster Loan (EIDL) Program: SBA will offer low-interest federal disaster loans for working capital to Massachusetts small businesses suffering substantial economic injury as a result of COVID-19.
-For more information, and to apply for an Economic Injury Disaster Loan, click here.
+Small Business Administration Economic Injury Disaster Loan (EIDL) Program: Low-interest federal disaster loans for working capital to Massachusetts small businesses suffering substantial economic injury as a result of COVID-19.
+For more information, and to apply, click here.

-Tax credits for small and medium sized business who provide paid leave to workers: The Internal Revenue Service (IRS) and the Department of Labor (DOL) unveiled the plan in a March 20 press release.
+Tax credits for small and medium sized business who provide paid leave to workers: Learn more here.

 ICIC's Small Business Resource Center: COVID-19 webpage.

 The City of Boston's Guidance for Small Businesses